khanimgurbanli/holbertonschool-web_front_end/Readme.md

-# Holberton Task - flexbox
+# Holberton Task - Frontend tasks

 ![copy-repo-link](./flexbox/images/holberton_logo.jpg)

 ## Description

-- My motivation for writing task is to learn more information about css and flexbox
+- My motivation for writing task is to learn more information about frontend development
 - I want to write this task for learn new information and pass to next  level
 - I have not encountered  any issue when i write this project